 For a facility acquired through purchase or a capital lease, the daily rate of reimbursement is the amount paid to the facility under the previous operator.
-The rate shall be adjusted by inflation or other increases as allowed by the existing provisions of this Plan until the facility's new required financial reports are used to calculate rates.
+The agency may adjust the rate by inflation or other increases as allowed by the existing provisions of this Plan until the facility's new required financial reports are used to calculate rates.
 A change in operational ownership occurs when all of the following criteria are met:

 - The legal right to make management, executive, operating, and planning decisions for the existing facility is transferred to a new organization; - b.
 The new organization is a separate organization and is not a parent, subsidiary, or related party of the existing facility; and - c.
-Neither the individuals associated with the existing facility nor the existing organization have the power, directly or indirectly, to influence or direct the actions or the policies of the new organization. - 9.
-The reimbursement rate for out-of-state facilities providing nursing services to residents of the State of South Dakota shall be the lesser of the Medicaid rate established by the state in which the facilities are located or the South Dakota statewide average Medicaid rate for all instate facilities.
-Payment to out-of-state facilities for care not available at in-state facilities shall be at the rate recognized for the facility by the Medicaid agency in the state in which the facility is located. - 10.
-Swing-bed hospitals shall be reimbursed on a per diem basis equal to the average Medicaid payment, excluding therapies, paid to nursing facilities during the previous calendar year, excluding intermediate care facilities for the mentally retarded.
-Swing-bed hospitals shall be reimbursed for assisted living care at the current maximum rate paid for assisted living care.
+Neither the individuals associated with the existing facility nor the existing organizations have the power, directly or indirectly, to influence or direct the actions or the policies of the new organization. - 9.
+The reimbursement rate for out-of-state facilities providing nursing services to residents of the State of South Dakota is the lesser of the Medicaid rate established by the state in which the facilities are located or the South Dakota statewide average Medicaid rate for all in-state facilities.
+Payment to out-of-state facilities for care not available at in-state facilities is at the rate recognized for the facility by the Medicaid agency in the state in which the facility is located. - 10.
+South Dakota Medicaid reimburses swing-bed hospitals on a per diem basis equal to the average Medicaid payment, excluding therapies, paid to nursing facilities, excluding intermediate care facilities for the mentally retarded, during the previous state fiscal year.
+The reimbursement for swing-bed hospitals for assisted living care is at the current maximum rate paid for assisted living care.

-11. The State Agency may allow an add-on payment for the In-state care of recipients needing extraordinary care.
-This payment is designed to recognize and compensate providers for patients who require an inordinate amount of resources due to the intensive labor involved in their care.
+11. The Department may allow an add-on payment for the In-state care of recipients needing extraordinary care.
+This payment is designed to recognize and compensate providers for patients who require an inordinate amount of resources due to the intensive labor involved in their care that is not captured in the normal case mix reimbursement methodology.
+Such an add-on payment requires prior authorization.
+The individual requiring extraordinary care must be a South Dakota Medicaid recipient and must meet nursing facility level of care as defined in ARSD 67:45:01.
+The add-on payment is not available to individuals who are in the hospital, on a Medicare A or Medicare Advantage Plan skilled nursing stay, or are receiving hospice services.